palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 > [!TIP]
 > If you have a huge Gradle projects with many tasks, you can adopt the Configuration Cache incrementally.
 First, resolve all configuration phase issues, as incremental adoption only works for the execution phase.
 Then, apply the [gradle-incremental-configuration-cache](https://github.com/palantir/gradle-incremental-configuration-cache) plugin.
 Gradually add tasks to the allow list as they become compatible.

-## Two principles behind writing Configuration Cache friendly Gradle
+## Two strategies to write Configuration Cache friendly Gradle

-To summarize the two principles we used to solve Configuration Cache issues:
+To summarize the two strategies we used to solve Configuration Cache issues:

+### You can inject services into Gradle-managed types

+Do you need the project directory?
+Inject [`ProjectLayout`](https://docs.gradle.org/current/javadoc/org/gradle/api/file/ProjectLayout.html).
+Do you need to run a bash command?
+Inject [`ExecOperations`](https://docs.gradle.org/current/javadoc/org/gradle/process/ExecOperations.html).
+Gradle offers a [list](https://docs.gradle.org/current/userguide/service_injection.html) of injectable services which will cover 99% of your use cases.
+However, that list is incomplete — in reality,  almost [anything in Gradle source](https://github.com/search?q=repo%3Agradle%2Fgradle%20%40ServiceScope&type=code) annotated with [`@ServiceScope`](https://github.com/gradle/gradle/blob/196bb409d47f5b6e39d62edd39be939f7606a5cc/platforms/core-runtime/stdlib-java-extensions/src/main/java/org/gradle/internal/service/scopes/ServiceScope.java#L43) can be injected into a Gradle managed type.

 ### You can make any class into a Gradle-managed type